 Rock dust is a combination of small, gritty pieces of rock and dust, though it typically has more dust than gritty pieces.
 Just be aware that it’s a natural product, so you often see different sizes, shapes, and colours in the material.

 The Benefits of Rock Dust

 When used around landscaping, rock dust is beneficial because it contains many minerals that are not water-soluble.
-These minerals can easily be absorbed by nearby plants and trees.
+Nearby plants and trees can easily absorb these minerals.
 When paired with artificial grass, it also allows for aerating and creates a good drainage system, keeping the artificial grass from being flooded.

 Usage of Crusher Rocks

 Since crusher dust is easy to work with and has many benefits, there are plenty of applications for it in your construction or home building projects.
 It’s an ideal layer under artificial grass but looks great as a decorative feature in landscaping too.
 Rock dust is also a good option for driveways and walkways.